 Alarm systems in the City of Oregon City that elicit police response require a permit from the Oregon City Police Department per City Ordinance No. 01-1017.
 Links to the Alarm Ordinance and current Alarm Fee schedule are located at the bottom of this page.

 To obtain an alarm permit, citizens must complete the Alarm User Permit Application (click on link at bottom of this page), print out application and return it to the Police Department along with a check for the first year’s permit.
-The annual fee is $15 for business or residential.
+The annual fee is $20 for home and $25 for business.
 A residential alarm user age 65 or over, with no home based business at the residence, may obtain an alarm permit without paying the permit fee.
 The Police Department address is printed at the top of the application.

 The purpose of the alarm ordinance is to discourage false alarms and allow officers to spend more time providing public safety services.
 As of December 31, 2014 the City had 1,380 valid permits on file (an overall increase of 28 from 1,352 at the end of 2013).
 Police Department Officers were dispatched to 877 alarm calls of which: